alexwalchli/FuncPatternjs/README.md

 Invokes a function when it recognizes a pattern of other functions invoking using a Neural Network.

 ##Use cases
 - Fire a function when your code is exhibiting a certain behavior.
-The pattern of functions invoked only needs to be similiar to the network is trained on.
+The pattern of functions invoked only needs to be similiar to the pattern the network is trained on.
 - Tie into an app and train it to detect when a user may going outside the 'happy path'.
 Use the callback to display some UI to guide them in the right direction.